 The crafting system in Witcher 3 is intuitive and simple to use.
 To craft a weapon or armor piece, you need the associated diagram and crafting components.
+In addition to that, you can enhance armor and weapons with runestones, glyphs, runewords, and glyphwords, and also color Witcher gear sets with different dyes.

 Crafting components are either found in their completed form (e.g. silver ingots) or created at a smith by using the raw ingredient (e.g. silver ore).
 Geralt himself cannot craft anything however; he has to visit either an armorer or a blacksmith to do the crafting.